 ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 7.34 4/22/2020 Barbara Barrigan- Parrilla (rather than bus) tours.
 Walkie-talkies could be used to communicate while maintaining proper social distancing.
-The visual visits are critically important to think things through, Please refer to https://covid19.ca.gov/img/Executive-Order-N-33-20.pdf for more information on EXECUTIVE ORDER N-33-20 on the Governor's State of Emergency declaration and Memorandum on Identification of Essential Critical Infrastructure.
+The visual visits are critically important to think things through, for more information on EXECUTIVE ORDER N-33-20 on the Governor's State of Emergency declaration and Memorandum on Identification of Essential Critical Infrastructure.
 Please note that Director Nemeth, as the Governor's representative, has directed DWR to continue its work on the Delta Conveyance Project.
-Graham Bradner 5/27/2020 Responded 7.35 4/22/2020 Dr. Mel Lytle Has the DCA been able to determine flood control risk for the proposed site along Twin Cities Rd. and to the west of I-5?
-In the flood of 1986, the I-5 flooded at that location.
+Graham Bradner 5/27/2020 Responded 7.35 4/22/2020 Dr. Mel Lytle the flood of 1986, the I-5 flooded at that location.
 Due to historic floods within and near Glanville Tract, a ring levee would be constructed around the proposed Twin Cities Consolidation Center and other parts of the tunnel launch shaft site during construction.
 The ring levee would be removed following removal of the construction equipment.
-Phil Ryan 5/27/2020 Responded 7.36 4/22/2020 Douglas Hsia Only intakes 2, 3 and 5 are shown.
-What happened to intakes 1 and 4?
+Phil Ryan 5/27/2020 Responded 7.36 4/22/2020 Douglas Hsia 1 and 4?
 Due to historic floods within and near Glanville Tract, a ring levee would be constructed around the proposed Twin Cities Consolidation Center and other parts of the tunnel launch shaft site during construction.
 The ring levee would be removed following removal of the construction equipment.
 Graham Bradner 5/27/2020 Responded 7.38 4/22/2020 Michael Moran How much peat is going to be moved out?
 How much is going to be put in storage?
 Why is it being covered up and not being used elsewhere for restoration projects?
 Potential modification of traffic corridors will be discussed at the May 2020 SEC meeting to obtain further information.
 Graham Bradner 5/27/2020 Responded